 - The Banking Group has integrated climate-related risks and opportunities into its wider business strategy.
-It focuses on the most relevant aspects of climate change on its business, and their implications on its customers, communities, and the Banking Group. - During the year ended 30 September 2022, the Ultimate Parent Bank joined the United Nations-convened Net Zero Banking Alliance reinforcing its commitment to the global transition to a net-zero economy by 2050. - As part of an Agri-sector Climate Risk Assessment, the Banking Group identified a range of viable options to decarbonise and adapt to the physical impacts of climate change.
-This work is ongoing, with the aim to provide adaptation support to the Banking Group's customers. - The Banking Group continues to evolve its ability to conduct climate-related scenario analysis.
+It focuses on the most relevant aspects of climate change on its business, and their implications on its customers, communities, and the Banking Group. - During the year ended 30 September 2022, the Ultimate Parent Bank joined the United Nations-convened Net Zero Banking Alliance reinforcing its commitment to the global transition to a net-zero economy by 2050. - The Bank commissioned an Agribusiness climate change report, which identified a range of viable options for the agri sector to decarbonise and adapt to the physical impacts of climate change.
+During the year ended 30 September 2023, the Bank launched a Sustainable Farm Loan that supports customers to achieve the Westpac Sustainable Farm Standard, an all-of-farm sustainability criteria designed for the Bank by AsureQuality (equivalent to the Sustainable Agriculture Finance Initiative ('SAFI') Phase One Guidance for Livestock).
+The Sustainable Farm Loan encourages on-farm sustainability and resilience across the whole farm including climate change mitigation and adaptation and sustainable land management. - As a signatory to the Net Zero Banking Alliance ('NZBA'), the Ultimate Parent Bank has committed to align the Ultimate Parent Bank Group's lending portfolio with pathways to net zero by 2050 or sooner; and set 2030 emissions reduction targets for certain material, high emitting sectors, aligned to limiting global warming to 1.5°C above pre-industrial levels by 2100.
+As subsidiaries of the Ultimate Parent Bank Group, the Banking Group is covered by the Ultimate Parent Bank's NZBA commitment and targets. - The Banking Group continues to evolve its ability to conduct climate-related scenario analysis.